akippnn/ams2/README.md

 - ~~QR Scanner~~
   Does not work, potentially due to untrusted SSL certificates.
 I wasted hours only to realize browsers block camera requests without SSL certificate.

-- Registration and Login system (made manually - done).
+- Registration and Login System (done).

-- Secure login with cryptography.
+- Secure Login with Cryptography (done).
   Argon2i(d) support is removed because it does not come compiled with XAMPP's Apache.

-- School Staff Dashboard (also made manually - wip).
+- School Staff Dashboard (wip).

-- Attendance Interface (also made manually - planned).
+- Attendance Interface (planned).

-- Automatically time out students (planned).
+- Automatically Time-out Students (planned).

 ## Version updates
 Since this is an experimental build, updates can break an existing session.
 It is recommended to destroy existing containers and setup again (as well as re-reading the README).
 Use `docker compose down` to do so.